 Purchasing your first home is an exciting event, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
-A furnace that’s in especially rough shape may be the difference between making an offer on a house and searching elsewhere.
+Do the appliances seem like they’re holding up?
+A common thing for first-time home buyers to check out is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in especially rough shape can sometimes be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
 Luckily, there are a few pieces of information that can provide insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to determine when the make and model was first manufactured.
 Older models can be less energy efficient and can lack useful features used in new equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also do your best to find out when the system was installed.